Landrace: Horses

 The wild progenitor of the domestic horse is extinct.
 It is rare for landraces among domestic horses to remain isolated, due to human use of horses for transportation, thus causing horses to move from one local population to another.

 The heavy 'draft' type of domestic horse, developed in Europe, has differentiated into many separate landraces or breeds.
-Examples of horse landraces also include insular poulations in Greece and Indonesia, and, on a broader scale, New World populations derived from the founder stock of Colonial Spanish horse.
+Examples of horse landraces also include insular populations in Greece and Indonesia, and, on a broader scale, New World populations derived from the founder stock of Colonial Spanish horse.

 The Yakutian and Mongolian Horses of Asia have "unimproved" characteristics.

-Sheep

 Pigs

 The standardized swine breeds named "Landrace" are often not actually landraces or derived from landraces.
 The Danish Landrace pig breed, pedigreed in 1896 from an actual local landrace, is the principal ancestor of the American Landrace (1930s).
 In this way, the Swedish Landrace is derived from the Danish and from other Scandinavian breeds, as is the British Landrace breed.